• ROENFR

 (2) The Economic and Social Council is organized and functions according to the provisions of Law no. 248/2013 regarding the organization and functioning of the Economic and Social Council, republished, with subsequent amendments and completions, as well as this Regulation.

 Art.
-7 – The Economic and Social Council is mandatorily consulted on draft normative acts initiated by the Government, or on legislative proposals of deputies and senators, as well as on legislative proposals submitted in accordance with Article 74 paragraph (1) of the Constitution of Romania transmitted by Parliament, in compliance with the provisions of Article 9 of the Constitution of Romania.
-The result of this consultation is materialized in opinions on the draft normative acts.
+7 – The Economic and Social Council is mandatorily consulted on draft normative acts initiated by the Government, or legislative proposals of deputies and senators, as well as legislative proposals submitted in accordance with Article 74 paragraph (1) of the Constitution of Romania transmitted by Parliament, in compliance with the provisions of Article 9 of the Constitution of Romania.
+The result of this consultation is materialized in opinions on draft normative acts.

 Art.
-8 – (1) The Economic and Social Council has relations with the Parliament, the Government, the central and local public administration bodies, trade union and employer confederations, civil society entities, as well as with any other institutions, public or private legal entities, that the CES Plenary considers necessary in its activity.
+8 – (1) The Economic and Social Council has relations with Parliament, the Government, central and local public administration bodies, trade union and employer confederations, civil society entities, as well as with any other institutions, public or private legal entities, that the CES Plenary considers necessary in its activity.

 (2) The Economic and Social Council establishes relations with national and international bodies and organizations in its fields of activity.